 Nanette’s portrayer, Cristin Milioti, sums up best as to what, exactly, gives "Callister" its spark.
 “To see a story about a woman who conquers a small-minded misogynistic bully — it’s incredible,” the actress told Refinery29 over the phone.

 And conquer Nanette does.
-She finds herself transported to Robert’s virtual reality playground, which is based on his favorite retro show Space Fleet, as a copy of her real-world self after unwittingly displeasing her megalomanic boss.
+She finds herself transported to Robert’s virtual reality playground, which is based on his favourite retro show Space Fleet, as a copy of her real-world self after unwittingly displeasing her megalomanic boss.
 Her crime is admitting she isn't attracted to him.
 Robert uses the digital, Star Trek-y expanse to take out his frustrations on Nanette and her fellow copied coworkers, killing their children in front of them and forcing women to kiss him, lest they too want to be brutally murdered or turned into a many-legged space creature.
 Nanette uses Robert’s weaknesses and her coding brilliance to help everyone escape their digital overlord.

 I wanted to see the reality of a woman sitting in the captain’s chair.
 I believed in that reality…I still believe, very strongly, that it will happen.